-This handbook is for you, the students of Forest Park Jr. Sr. High School.
+This handbook is for you, the students of Forest Park Jr. Sr. High School, to explain student's rights, responsibilities, and consequences for misbehavior.
 Many questions may be answered by a careful reading of its pages.
 Do not expect to find guidelines and rules for all situations.
-Many times during the school year, decisions must be made about incidents, which are not covered in this book.
+Some decisions must be made about incidents which are not covered in this book.
 Your administrators will make these decisions in a fair manner.